cjyuan/cyf-notes/ITP-step-4.md

 Volunteers don't receive any email notification when you leave comments here on the Applicant Portal.
 Can you make a new submission after you have made the necessary change?
 Doing so would make your submission "stand out" on Dashboard to attract volunteer's attention.

+Note:
+Volunteers don't receive any email notification when you leave comments here on the Applicant Portal.
+Resubmitting would make your submission "stand out" on Dashboard to attract volunteer's attention.